5 tips to expanding your cash flow

 This is another option to pursue for funding.
 These business angels are normally wealthy individuals who will have significant experience within a certain industry, and they will be looking to invest in early stage companies, who have potential to grow.
 If you prefer this type of sole investor dynamic, you should look for people who have expertise in your area to give you the best possible chance of success.
 Check out sites such as The Angel Investment Network and AngelList for a comprehensive list of investors.
 But be aware that you might be asked to give equity (a stake in your company) in exchange for investment - so be prepared for this possibility.

-This is probably not at the top of your list of options, we even wrote an article on it some time ago, but it might be that you decide to ask for a loan from your nearest and dearest.
+This is probably not at the top of your list of options, but it might be that you decide to ask for a loan from your nearest and dearest.
 And whilst for some people, the idea of mixing business with family will sound like a recipe for disaster, this can work.
 Treat this as if you were pitching to a bank or an angel.
 Create a detailed business plan of what the money will be contributing towards and also how long you think it will take to pay them back.
 Borrowing from a relative could prove advantageous to you.
 Paying back may not have to be within the most strict time frame and there will be more sympathy if things don’t go as planned.
 Depending on how generous your family are, this could be an avenue worth exploring.

 Interested in ways you could grow your business?
 Take a look at how we help UK independent businesses grow with our range of payment solutions including card machines, online payments and phone payments.